piontec/free-oci-kubernetes/README.md

 Additionally, edit `flux/kube-system/kustomization-kube-system-extra.yaml` and enter your correct email address.
 It's used for the `letsencrypt` automatic cert provider.

 Make sure that the `tofu` run is complete as well.
-Now, you can commit everything into your GitOps repository and push the changes:
+Now, you can commit everything into your GitOps repository and push the changes, adding the following files to your repo:

+- flux/kube-system/ingress-nginx-secgroup-oidc-cm.yaml
+- tf/terraform.tfstate
+- tf/terraform.tfstate.backup
+- tf/variables-private.tf

 ```sh
 git commit -am "cluster bootstrap commit"